 Real estate held for sale consists of three undeveloped parcels of land to be sold in the future.
-The Organization has decided that it would not be cost effective to develop these parcels for future homeownership opportunities; and, therefore, has no plans to develop these parcels.
 Real estate held for sale is recorded at the lower of its carrying value or fair value less cost to sell.
+In 2016, the Organization began development on four houses that they plan to build and sell.
+The houses were not ready to be sold as of 12/31/16, all expenses related to the construction have been added to this other asset account.